deepanshs/mrinversion/docs/index.rst

 from the two-dimensional NMR spectra correlating the isotropic to anisotropic resonances.
-The library utilizes the `mrsimulator <https://mrsimulator.readthedocs.io/en/stable/>`_ package for generating fast solid-state NMR lineshapes and `scikit-learn <https://scikit-learn.org/stable/>`_ package for statistical learning.
+The library utilizes the `mrsimulator <https://mrsimulator.readthedocs.io/en/stable/>`_ package for generating solid-state NMR lineshapes and `scikit-learn <https://scikit-learn.org/stable/>`_ package for statistical learning.

 ----

 **Features**

-The ``mrinversion`` package includes the **inversion of two-dimensional solid-state NMR spectrum of dilute spin-systems to a three-dimensional distribution of tensor parameters**.
+The ``mrinversion`` package includes the **inversion of a two-dimensional solid-state NMR spectrum of dilute spin-systems to a three-dimensional distribution of tensor parameters**.
 At present, we support the inversion of